 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the Three Lakes Academy are described in Note 1 to the financial statements.
-Two new accounting policies were adopted regarding the implementation of GASB Statements 63 and 65 and the application of existing policies was not changed during the year.
+No new accounting policies were adopted and the application of existing policies was not changed during the year.
 We noted no transactions entered into by the governmental unit during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.